mbaechler/james-project/src/adr/0019-polyglot-strategy.md

 Pros:
 * It's probably not a lot of work, a mailet is just a simple class, probably easy to do in most JVM language
-* It makes us learn how it works and maybe will help us go further than the basic polyglot experience by doing small enhancement to the codebase
+* It makes us learn how it works and maybe will help us go further than the basic polyglot experience by doing small enhancements to the codebase
 * We can document the process and illustrate with some actual code
 * It opens James to alternatives and can attract people outside Java developers community

 Cons:
-* It makes the codebase more complex, requiring knowledge in another language
 * It can have a negative impact on the build time and dependencies download

 ### Option 5: Actually implement some components in some popular languages

 Pros:
-* Leverage a modern language for some complex component
+* Leverage a modern language for some complex components
-* It makes us learn how it works and maybe will help us go further than the basic polyglot experience by doing small enhancement to the codebase
+* It makes us learn how it works and maybe will help us go further than the basic polyglot experience by doing small enhancements to the codebase
 * We can document the process and illustrate with some actual code
 * It opens James to alternatives and can attract people outside Java developers community